bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

   </div>
 </div>
 ```
-I've created a list `<ul>` and using the structural directive NgForOf shorthand `ngFor` I iterate through each list item setting a variable for the index.
+I've created a list `<ul>` and using the structural directive NgForOf shorthand `ngFor` I iterate through each list item setting a variable `i` for the index.
 I use my child component as the template for each list item and pass in the data I need.
 I pass in the index and the list item to the child component.
 I also attach the `onRemoveListItem` function to the `EventEmitter` in the child component which is `onRemoveListItem`.

 ```
 <ul class="list">